Hartford Courant

-The Hartford Courant is the largest daily newspaper in the U.S. state of Connecticut, and is advertised as the oldest continuously published newspaper in the United States.
-A morning newspaper serving most of the state north of New Haven and east of Waterbury, its headquarters on Broad Street in Hartford, Connecticut was a short walk from the state capitol.
+The Hartford Courant is the largest daily newspaper in the U.S. state of Connecticut, and is the oldest continuously published newspaper in the United States.
+A morning newspaper serving most of the state north of New Haven and east of Waterbury, its headquarters on Broad Street in Hartford, Connecticut, was a short walk from the state capitol.
 It reports regional news with a chain of bureaus in smaller cities and a series of local editions.
 It also operates CTNow, a free local weekly newspaper and website.